Installation Guide¶

 Assuming you have created a directory named builddir in the QUICK_HOME

-GNU compiler tool chain, and want to compile for the Nvidia Volta
+GNU compiler tool chain, and want to compile for the NVIDIA Volta

 microarchitecture, all QUICK versions can be configured and built as follows: